Enhanced Controls

 Charging Handle

 As with all of the other Mil-Spec controls, the charging handle gets the job done.
-But, its a tiny piece of metal with a switch on one side.
+But, its a relatively small piece of metal with a switch on one side.
 If you have gloved, sweaty, or cold hands, operating the charging handle can be a little awkward.
 Enter enhanced and ambidextrous charging handles.

 Enhanced